-The Officers and Staff implement the Institute’s Mission within the Ethos, facilitate the operating committees, implement and monitor the projects, and report to the Board of Trustees.
+In order to advance the Institute’s Mission and Ethos, our officers and staff facilitate operating committees, implement and monitor innovative projects, and report to the Board of Trustees.

 Timothy S. Midura, C.P.A., J.D., LL.M.